Samagra-Development/docs/docs/Form Management Module.md

 ### 2.1 Retrieving the Code

-#### 2.1.1  Setup Github project
+2.1.1  Setup Github project

 Unzip the github project to a folder.
 You can find the github repository at this link.
 (Insert repo. link here).
 Download it as zip locally and then unzip the root directory.

-#### 2.1.2  Integrating with Main App Project
+2.1.2  Integrating with Main App Project

 Open the main project on Android Studio where you are to integrate these modules.

+2.1.3 <heading>

-2.1.3 If you have not customworkmanager/commons module in the project, you would need to integrate these first sequentially, to integrate the offline_module later, using the following steps.
+If you have not customworkmanager/commons module in the project, you would need to integrate these first sequentially, to integrate the offline_module later, using the following steps.

+2.1.4  <heading>

-2.1.4  Click on your app module.
+Click on your app module.
 -> Select New Module Option
 -> Select Import Library
 -> Go to the downloaded project directory